BYU-ITC-210/BYU-ITC-210.github.io/HW1-CLI.md

 ***
 ## Preparation

-To complete this assignment you will need a Linux/Bash command-line and Git to be installed. **Follow steps 1 and 2 of Lab 1 to get everything installed properly.** Then come back to complete this homework.
+To complete this assignment you will need a Linux/Bash command-line and Git to be installed.
+[Follow these steps to get them installed properly.](https://byu-itc-210.github.io/InstallCodeAndGit)

 ***
 ## Part 1: Linux Command-Line